 I like having the big chunks of fajita-cut meat.
 If you don’t have pre-cut meat available, you can get a chuck steak and cut it into strips.
 The Instant Pot does better with fattier cuts of meat, and those tend to have more flavor (bonus!).
 If the amount of fat concerns you, store the soup in a big bowl in the fridge after it’s cooked.
 Once chilled, you’ll be able to lift the solidified fat off the top very easily.

-After work, with market shopping done, and all ingredients assembled, I was ready to rumble and start making this healthy and hearty beef soup!
+After work, with market shopping done, and all ingredients assembled, I was ready to rumble and start making this healthy and hearty beef and vegetable soup!

 - 1 lb Beef pre-cut fajita meat, or chuck steak